ayrka39/FSDN-5Map/README.md

 ## Description

-It is one of the Udacity Full Stack Web Development projects, using Google Maps API and knockoutjs framework.
+It is one of the Udacity Full Stack Web Development projects, using Google Maps API and knockoutjs framework as well as Flickr API.

 This web app introduces the Finnish Archipelago Trail routes.
 The contents used in this app are based on the [VisitFinland site] (https://www.visitturku.fi/en/archipelago-trail_en).

 ## Requirement